Minishlink/blog/_posts/2017-04-17-rm-sensitive-git-repo.md

 8. Notify your coworkers that they have to clean their branches
     * `git fetch origin/branch`
     * `git checkout -B branch origin/branch`

+Note that if your repo is public, the Git history might have been cloned somewhere in the world, so your sensitive are already compromised.
+In that case, beware of a "Streisand" effect...